-Half-way through the first quarter of Practicum, I have seen four different clients.
+Halfway through the first quarter of Practicum, I had seen four different clients.
 One of my initial clients dropped out after our first session, and it was easy for me to blame myself.
 Fortunately, my classmates and supervisor did not buy into this story.
 Erratic clients simply are a fact of counseling; perhaps even more so at a community, student-training facility.
 Initiation into our profession simply would not be complete without this experience of clients not showing up for appointments or dropping out all together.